Skip to content

 i18n Internationalization — babel and jinja2 formatters

-standard Curated bundle: uvloop, uvicorn, prometheus, opentelemetry, cli
+standard Curated bundle: uvloop, uvicorn, starlette-exporter, opentelemetry-instrumentation-fastapi, typer

 Install all extras at once: